mbilgidhis/twitter-nlp/Readme.md

   * Access token secret
   * Bearer token (not really required)

+`Get Twitter` processor used by Apache Nifi is using Twitter API version 1.
+This project might be outdated in the future and need to be updated using latest API version.
+If you're interested in what tweet object can be fetched from Twitter, please take a look in [this documentation](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet)

 ## Next Step
 All basic environment is ready right now, next step you need to import nifi project and grafana dashboard.